vidyashankar13/aws-drs-automation/README.md

   <img src = "https://github.com/vidyashankar13/aws-drs-automation/assets/50440333/11d069fa-1dcb-4dd6-904b-cea8824aeb53" width=750 height=550>

-This automtion was created to automaticaly recover Ec2's or On-Prem VM's(which are registered in AWS DRS) to AWS .
+This automtion was created to automate recovery of Ec2's or On-Prem VM's(which are registered in AWS DRS) to AWS .
 We have adehered best practices of Lambda + AWS DRS services.

 ---